Proglang-Uni-Freiburg/superoptimizer_with_program_synthesis_bachelors_thesis/README.md

 - Generating RISC-V Assembler code for arithmetic from user input using a bottom-up approach
 - Checking if a given RISC-V arithmetic function and a python arithmetic function are equivalent (using Z3)
 - By combining the above, checking the equivalence of two RISC-V arithmetic functions are equivalent

-next todo: synthesizing RISC-V code using Z3.
-This can be passed back and forth from the existing verifier to create a complete CEGIS synthesizer.
+- There is a RISC-V synthesizer that generates code that matches input-output examples.
+Currently only works if the solution can be a one-liner.

+next todo: extend the RISC-V synthesizer from just one-liners and combine with existing equivalence checker

 Link to Thesis Report: https://www.overleaf.com/read/ghwmsjzvbvdn